nullpainter/sanchez/README.md

 ## Image resources

 Sample underlays, masks and IR images for Himawari-8 and GK-2A are in the [Resources](Sanchez/Resources) folder.
+Each satellite has an underlay which matches the pixel dimensions of the image, and a high-resolution underlay.

 ## Usage

+All images are expected to be the same aspect ratio.
+If images are different sizes - for example, when using the high-resolution underlays - source images will be scaled up.

 ```
   -u, --underlay      Required.
 Path to full-colour underlay image